Marist hosts Jones and Quinnipiac

 Hamden, Connecticut; Tuesday, 7 p.m.
 EST

-BOTTOM LINE: Quinnipiac faces the Marist Red Foxes after Dezi Jones scored 24 points in Quinnipiac's 78-72 loss to the Iona Gaels.
+BOTTOM LINE: Quinnipiac hosts the Marist Red Foxes after Dezi Jones scored 24 points in Quinnipiac's 78-72 loss to the Iona Gaels.

-The Bobcats are 6-2 on their home court.
-Quinnipiac has a 6-0 record in games decided by 10 or more points.
+The Bobcats have gone 6-2 in home games.
+Quinnipiac is second in the MAAC scoring 72.8 points while shooting 43.2% from the field.

-The Red Foxes are 3-8 in conference games.
-Marist is 2-7 in games decided by 10 or more points.
+The Red Foxes are 3-8 against MAAC opponents.
+Marist is ninth in the MAAC shooting 30.5% from deep.
+Anthony Cooper leads the Red Foxes shooting 54.5% from 3-point range.

-The Bobcats and Red Foxes face off Tuesday for the first time in conference play this season.
+The Bobcats and Red Foxes face off Tuesday for the first time in MAAC play this season.

-TOP PERFORMERS: Jones is scoring 11.8 points per game and averaging 3.9 rebounds for the Bobcats.
+TOP PERFORMERS: Jones is shooting 43.0% and averaging 11.8 points for the Bobcats.
 Tyrese Williams is averaging 2.0 made 3-pointers over the last 10 games for Quinnipiac.

-Isaiah Brickner is averaging 6.6 points for the Red Foxes.
-Patrick Gardner is averaging 18.3 points and 6.3 rebounds while shooting 50.5% over the past 10 games for Marist.
+Patrick Gardner is averaging 18.3 points and 6.3 rebounds for the Red Foxes.
+Noah Harris is averaging 9.6 points over the last 10 games for Marist.

 LAST 10 GAMES: Bobcats: 6-4, averaging 71.2 points, 36.5 rebounds, 13.5 assists, 5.1 steals and 3.0 blocks per game while shooting 40.2% from the field.
 Their opponents have averaged 67.1 points per game.